scgbern/scgpico/content/wiki/projects/archive/citationSearchEngine/index.md

 During the writing of a paper, one of the main difficulties is to find the right citation for some claims.
 For example:

--  âDynamically-typed languages are more effective during development timeâ
+-  “Dynamically-typed languages are more effective during development time”
--  âDevelopers spend most of their time in the IDEâ
+-  “Developers spend most of their time in the IDE”
--  âPredicting bugs at the module level is not usefulâ
+-  “Predicting bugs at the module level is not useful”

 Such claims are needed in many situations to build up a nice argument in a paper but only if we put the right citations.